Report an Error

 The GeForce2 MX 400 PCI was a graphics card by NVIDIA, launched in March 2001.
 Built on the 180 nm process, and based on the NV11 B2 graphics processor, the card supports DirectX 7.0.
 The NV11 B2 graphics processor is a relatively small chip with a die area of only 65 mm² and 20 million transistors.
 It features 2 pixel shaders and 0 vertex shaders, 4 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 32 MB DDR memory on the card, which are connected using a 64-bit memory interface.
 The GPU is operating at a frequency of 200 MHz, memory is running at 166 MHz.

-Being a single-slot card, its power draw is not exactly known.
+Being a single-slot card, the NVIDIA GeForce2 MX 400 PCI does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x VGA.
 GeForce2 MX 400 PCI is connected to the rest of the system using a PCI interface.

 ||Mar 3rd, 2001